-LRHA has a limited local preference to provide emergency rental assistance to qualified households who have been directly affected by natural disasters or other extreme emergencies and victims of domestic violence, dating violence, sexual assault or stalking.
+LRHA has a limited local preference to provide emergency rental assistance to qualified households who have been displaced due to a disaster such as a flood or fire that results in the uninhabitability of the applicant's apartment or dwelling unit and is not due to the fault of the applicant and/or any household member, and/or is otherwise beyond the applicant's control. directly affected by natural disasters or other extreme emergencies and victims of domestic violence, dating violence, sexual assault or stalking.
 LRHA will allocate 15 vouchers annually for the Emergency preference.
 The number of housing opportunities provided annually may be increased in accordance with additional federal rental subsidies and/or other housing resources provided to LRHA in connection with a natural disaster declared by LRHA's unit of local government, where applicable.
-Applicants affected by natural disasters must be certified and referred by either the Mayor or the Managing Director of the City of Lynchburg; be income eligible; and meet all applicable program eligibility and suitability requirements.
+Applicants affected by natural disasters To qualify for this preference applicants must be certified and referred by either the Mayor or the Managing Director of the City of Lynchburg or his/her designee; be income eligible; and meet all applicable program eligibility and suitability requirements.